johnbrc/MPD-Distribution/content/modules/M4/README.md

+# 	Maize Plant Discipleship Resource #

-# M4 - Module 4
+## Module 4 ##

-Principal files are listed with the filename: **MPD-M4**, followed by file format abbreviation, e.g. MPD-M4.html.
-PDF filenames also incorporate page size, e.g. MPD-M4-A5.pdf

-## The Commissioning of the Messianic Community
+### The Commissioning of the Messianic Community ###

-This resource represents the fourth module (M4) of the *Maize Plant Discipleship Syllabus*—a teaching and training resource, designed in collaboration with Africans, for use in African contexts.
+These files represent the fourth module (M4) of the *Maize Plant Discipleship Syllabus*—a teaching and training resource, designed in collaboration with Africans, for use in African contexts.

+-	For further information see [Overview](../../overview.md)

-**Note**:	In fact, this is a prototypical resource—modules 1-3 are presently unpublished.
+-	N.b.
+Presently, this is a *prototypical resource*: modules 1-3 are currently unpublished.

+### Incorporated Files ###

+For information on files incorporated in a distribution see [Modules](../modules.md)